ZanoxTheSecond/Sql-annotation-platform/README.md

 -deploy the project as a web app, accessible to anyone and ran as if they were you.

 That's it, the page should be operational.
 The users may add up to four entries to any query.
-Keep in mind that the actual dataset may only update when the routine function runs, and that only happens if the number of requests present in the PropertiesService has exceeded a certain capacity
+Keep in mind that the actual dataset may only update when the routine function runs, and that only happens if the number of requests present in the PropertiesService has exceeded a certain capacity (by default 150)

 ==============================================================================================================================

+    Maintenance and further customization:

+-you can use the loadQueries function to return an array of all queries (ordered) (with the initial dataset this runs in about 2-4 seconds)
+-you can use the dumpQueries function to update the dataset, as in dumpQueries(queryList) (with the initial dataset this runs in about 8-10 seconds)
+-you can change the maximum capacity of queries and requests in the PropertyService by modifying the return value of the getHeapSize function (although it should not exceed 400)
+-when the number of queries drops below the HSLB (heap size lower bound), the routine function triggers what is essentially a refill with queries in the PropertyService
+-similarly, when the number of requests gets above heapSize - HSLB, the routine function triggers a parsing and deletion of all requests
+-you can set the HSLB by modifying the return value of the getHSLB function